lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 than one chunk, a new single-chunked C-string will be created in variable and service handlers, but not in content handlers because the former use the chunks directly when constructing contents.
-Holding a stable pointer to a bytestring's chunks on the Nginx part ensures that they won't be garbage collected until the pointer gets freed.
+Holding a stable pointer to a bytestring's chunks in the Nginx part ensures that they won't be garbage collected until the pointer gets freed.
 Stable pointers get freed upon the request termination for variable and content handlers, and before the next service iteration for service handlers.